rumanoooo/discord-webhook-spammer/README.md

 # Made by rumanoooo

-# Open "installer.bat to install all dependencies and then "webhookspam.py" :)
+# Open "installer.bat" to install all dependencies and then "webhookspam.py" :)